Undergraduate Experiential Learning Frequently Asked Questions

 NOTE: You MUST cancel any other scheduled interviews or on-site visits once you have accepted your co-op or internship.

 You must go to work for the company that hires you first.
-If you renege on the agreement, C2D2 reserves the right to refuse registering your job, or providing further service to you.
+If you renege on the agreement, the Career Center reserves the right to refuse registering your job, or providing further service to you.
 Companies seek to plan hiring several months out.
 Your voiding of the agreement causes inconvenience and further expense on their part, which negatively impacts Georgia Tech.

 You are required to complete at least three work terms with the same employer to receive the co-op designation.
 However, if you change your major, or the company downsizes and no longer employs you, your career advisor can help you figure out how to find another position so you can complete the co-op program.